Errol Barron

-Errol Barron is an American architect, artist, and educator.
+Cedric Errol Barron Jr. (born December 31, 1941) is an American architect, artist, and educator.
 A founding partner of Errol Barron/Michael Toups Architects, he is professor of architecture at Tulane University.
-In 1994 he was made a fellow of the American Institute of Architects with supporting letters from Charles Moore, Paul Rudolph, and Jean Paul Carlhian and in 2012 was awarded the Gold Medal for Architecture by the American Institute of Architects, Louisiana, for his "significant and enduring contribution to the advancement of architecture and his inspiring influence on the architects of Louisiana."
+In 1994, he was made a fellow of the American Institute of Architects with supporting letters from Charles Moore, Paul Rudolph, and Jean Paul Carlhian and in 2012 was awarded the Gold Medal for Architecture by the American Institute of Architects, Louisiana, for his "significant and enduring contribution to the advancement of architecture and his inspiring influence on the architects of Louisiana."

 He is the author of four books: Observation: Sketchbooks, Paintings and Architecture of Errol Barron; New Orleans Observed: Drawings and Observations of America's Most Foreign City; Roma Osservata/Rome Observed; and A Tradition of Serenity: The Tropical Houses of Ong-Ard Satrabhandhu.
 He is also a musician and published a CD: L'Amateur.

 Early life and education

-Born Cedric Errol Barron Jr. in Alexandria, Louisiana, December 31, 1941, he is the son of Cedric Errol Barron, founder of the architectural firm Barron, Heinberg, and Brocato of Alexandria in 1945.
+Born in Alexandria, Louisiana, December 31, 1941, he is the son of Cedric Errol Barron, founder of the architectural firm Barron, Heinberg, and Brocato of Alexandria in 1945.
 He grew up in Alexandria and graduated from Bolton High School.
 Barron received his B. Arch from Tulane University, in 1964, where he received the Henry Adams Award; his M. Arch from Yale University in 1967; and an M. Arch from Tulane in 2004.
 He also studied at the Architectural Association in London, England.
 He returned to Alexandria after he graduated from Tulane University and lived there until he left to pursue graduate studies at Yale University.
 He lived in New York City from 1967–1974, in London from 1974–1975, and in New Orleans from 1976 to the present.

 Career

 Barron began his architectural career at Barron, Heinberg and Brocato until 1966 when he left to attend Yale University.
 After graduating he worked for Paul Rudolph (1967–1974) for whom he was the lead design staff architect for such projects as the Burroughs Wellcome Pharmaceutical Headquarters in the Research Triangle Park in North Carolina and the Bass House in Ft Worth, Texas.
 His first independent commission was the Kaiser House in Greece, published in Architectural Digest, June 1979.
 After moving to New Orleans from England, where he had taught for a year, his first project was the Stafford House, which was designated a Record House of 1980 by Architectural Record (May 1980).
-In 1983 he and F. Michael Toups formed the architectural firm Errol Barron/Michael Toups.
+In 1983, he and F. Michael Toups formed the architectural firm Errol Barron/Michael Toups.
 They closed the firm in 2016 having produced many award winning buildings (thirty-six local and national awards) including the Ogden Museum of Southern Art in New Orleans and the St. James Church in Fairhope, Alabama, which received a national AIA award for religious architecture.